 Gigafactory: Scaling Li-Ion Battery Production to Epic Proportions

 The Model S proved that the “many small batteries” approach was a compelling and cost-effective strategy.
 Accordingly, Tesla went on to deploy the same technology in the follow-up Model X, and will use it again in the forthcoming Model 3.
 With this approach, the batteries for a whole series of EV’s are based on one single modular cell.
 Bringing the production in-house just means producing that one building block in high volume.
 Moreover, Tesla can refine the battery cell according to their needs, rather than persuading their vendor to make changes.
-This is the brilliance of their design approach.
+This is the brilliance of their battery pack design software and approach.
 Restrict yourself to one single building block, and vertical integration becomes a lot simpler.

 Tesla has decided to follow through on their in-house modular strategy.
 The Gigafactory is their new battery production plant currently under construction.
 This enormous facility is projected to build 50 gigawatt-hours per year by 2018 and will vertically integrate the complete battery production process.
 The Gigafactory will mass produce an individual battery unit similar to the 18650, taking in all of the production steps short of mining the raw lithium itself.
 The facility will also produce the battery packages as well, assembling hundreds of cells into the aforementioned “slabs.”
 Furthermore, the Gigafactory will be a green facility.
-This means that it will reprocess old Li-Ion cells into new production.
+This means that it will reprocess old Li-Ion battery packs into new production.

 By producing every battery out of hundreds on one cell, manufacturing is dramatically simplified.